blumixid/docs/support/index.md

 To open the Account and Support widget, log in to the {{site.data.keyword.Bluemix_notm}} user interface and click the {{site.data.keyword.avatar}} icon ![Avatar icon](images/account_support.svg) in the menu bar.

 Click **Get help** to find answers to your questions.
 On the page that is displayed, type your question in the search field.
-Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
-The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.
+Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and dW Answers forum are displayed.
+The page also provides options to post your question to dW Answers forum, or to open a ticket by clicking **GET IN TOUCH**.

 ### Asking a question
 {: #asking-a-question}

-The Stack Overflow and dW Answers forums both provide a wide variety of searchable answers to your Bluemix questions.
-If you don't find an existing answer, ask a new question.
+The dW Answers forum provides a wide variety of searchable answers to your Bluemix questions.
+If you don't find an existing answer, you can also go to [IBM developerWorks China Developer Centers](https://developer.ibm.com/cn_answers/bluemix/){: new_window} to ask questions.

-  * Go to [Stack Overflow](http://stackoverflow.com/questions/tagged/ibm-bluemix){: new_window} to ask technical questions about developing apps with the Bluemix platform and services.
-  * Go to [dW Answers](https://developer.ibm.com/answers/smart-spaces/12/bluemix.html){: new_window} to ask questions about the {{site.data.keyword.Bluemix_notm}} offering, and about getting started instructions.
-  * In China, go to [IBM developerWorks China Developer Centers](https://developer.ibm.com/cn_answers/bluemix/){: new_window} to ask questions.

-You can also ask a question in Stack Overflow directly from the Account and Support widget by completing the following steps:
+You can also ask a question in the dW Answers forum directly from the Account and Support widget by completing the following steps:
   1. From the Account and Support widget, click **Get help**.
   2. On the page that is displayed, type your question in the search field to find answers.
-  3. If the expected answer is not returned, click **POST TO STACK OVERFLOW** to post your question.
+  3. If the expected answer is not returned, click **POST TO dW Answers** to post your question.

-The {{site.data.keyword.Bluemix_notm}} development and support teams actively monitor Stack Overflow and dW Answers, and follow the questions that are tagged with **bluemix**.
+The {{site.data.keyword.Bluemix_notm}} development and support teams actively monitor the dW Answers forum, and follow the questions that are tagged with **bluemix**.
 When you create a question in either forum, add a **bluemix** tag to your question to ensure that it is seen by the {{site.data.keyword.Bluemix_notm}} development and support teams.